jjclark1982/bitburner-scripts/service/README.md

 ---

-### Compute Service
+### ServerPool Service

-This is a subclass of ServerService, extended with script execution methods.
+ServerPool is a subclass of ServerList, extended with script execution methods.

 ServerPool
 - deploy({script, threads, args, [dependencies]})